kerstin-w/innski/README.md

 2. On the left side click on "Pages"
 3. Under "Branch", click the dropdown named "None" and select "main".
 4. Click save.
-5. After a few seconds, refresh the page and retriece the link.
+5. After a few seconds, refresh the page and retrieve the link.

 ## <a name="#references-credit">References & Credit</a>